 Someone just signed up for your software - what happens now?
 This is a 45-minute guide through designing an amazing first experience in your product - an absolutely critical experience to design for, but also one that's often neglected.
 We'll cover awesome ways to gain user insights, common interface patterns, and industry best-practices for getting your users from signup to all-star.

 User experience design has a great body of work on how to create simple designs, remove abstraction, develop patterns that users are familiar with, and generate flows that make sense.
 All of these great steps toward better usability and experiences that fit the expectations of the user, however, are geared toward users who are able to comprehend these UX elements, but what if the user’s cognition differs from the norm?
+What happens if a user is dyslexic?
 How do user experience designers begin to design for users with medical conditions affecting cognitive ability?

 Humans like to collaborate and help each other.
 We do collaborate everyday with our friends, family and coworkers.
 That’s how we arrived to the place we are right now, but we need to go one step further and adapt to new and changing environments.
 We need to understand what is collaboration and what does it mean on a digital world and business.